Home / Advanced Search

 Congenital Heart Disease, Vol.13, No.6, pp. 1064-1068, 2018, DOI:10.1111/chd.12682

 Abstract Introduction: Reflex vasovagal—or cardioinhibitory syncope is known to be a major cause of recurrent syncope in children.
 The mechanism of vasovagal syncope (VVS) is an interaction between a vagally mediated bradycardia or asystole and a more or less manifest vasodilatory component.
 Although pacing is not advisable as a standard approach in patients with VVS, it remains a treatment option of last resort in excep‐ tionally severe cases, or patients with contraindication or refractoriness to drug ther‐ apy and life style changes.
-To effectively avoid VVS in these patients, the pacemaker has to both prevent bradycardia and to compensate for the… More >
+To effectively avoid VVS in these patients, the pacemaker has to both prevent bradycardia and… More >

 • Open Access